-Prepared & Approved by: Andrea McCooke, Director of Organisation Development
+ACTION BY: Andrea McCooke, Director of Organisation Development

 4. ITEMS FOR NOTING

 4.1 CCS/EDP/7 QUARTERLY SCREENING REPORT AND RURAL SCREENING

-Members are advised that in line with the Council's Equality Scheme it was agreed to provide quarterly updates on the screening of policies under Section 75.
+Members were advised that in line with the Council's Equality Scheme it was agreed to provide quarterly updates on the screening of policies under Section 75.
 Within the Scheme, the Council gave a commitment to apply screening methodology to all new and revised policies.
 Where necessary and appropriate, these new policies would be subject to further equality impact assessment.

 The policies noted below have been screened between April to June 2020.

 POLICY SCREENING DECISION

 Council owned car parks for drive in events 1

 Licensing of pavement cafes act 1

 (1) Screened with no mitigation

-- (2) Screened with mitigation - (3) Screened and EQIA required
+- (2) Screened with mitigation

+- (3) Screened and EQIA required

+Proposed by Alderman Cosgrove Seconded by Councillor Ross and agreed that

+the report be noted.